Damanpreet/deep-interactive/README.md

 pip install -user -r requirements.txt
 ```

-2. Dataset and Training

-To train the network, one can use the augmented PASCAL VOC 2012 dataset with <code>10582</code> images for training and <code>1449</code> images for validation.

 ## Caffe to TensorFlow conversion

 To imitate the structure of the model, we have used `.caffemodel` files provided by the [authors](http://liangchiehchen.com/projects/DeepLabv2_resnet.html).
 The conversion has been performed using [Caffe to TensorFlow](https://github.com/ethereon/caffe-tensorflow) with an additional configuration for atrous convolution and batch normalisation (since the batch normalisation provided by Caffe-tensorflow only supports inference).